yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 >
 {: .hands_on}

-To make comparison of TABPFN and Flexynesis fair, we should apply Flexynesis on the GEX and CNA with 500 features separatly.
+To make comparison of TABPFN and Flexynesis fair, we should apply Flexynesis on the GEX and CNA with 500 features separately.

 > <hands-on-title> Flexynesis on CNA </hands-on-title>
 >